 Server-side ad insertion (SSAI), often referred to as ad stitching, is the process of stitching video content and ads together on the server rather than on the browser (directly or indirectly Client Initiated SSAI).
 Videos and video ads originate in different places—videos typically come from a content delivery network (CDN) and ads from an ad server.
 (Video ads can also be served from CDNs, although content CDNs and ad CDNs often differ.)
 Then, video content and ad content are combined on-the-fly when people start watching videos.
 With server-side ad stitching, combining video and advertising occurs in the backend.
 For more information, see IAB Digital Video Advertising Glossary.

 Note: In Sizmek Ad Suite (SAS), advertisers for audio ads use video and video interactive placements.
 SSAI is supported for audio in these cases.

-In 2020, Streaming Media performed research highlighting that SSAI is the preferred method used by 45% of content producers, OTT operators, and IPTV operators, while legacy client-side ad insertion continues to decline (accounting for 24% of ad insertion models).
+In 2020, Streaming Media performed research highlighting that SSAI is the preferred method used by 45% of content producers, Streaming TV ads' operators, and IPTV operators, while legacy client-side ad insertion continues to decline (accounting for 24% of ad insertion models).
 For more information, see The 2020 Streaming Monetization Report.

-According to Media Rating Council (MRC) requirements, traffic supplied based on the SSAI method should be deducted from net metrics (Impressions (Net)/Clicks (Net)) and reported separately as the Default Tracked Ads metric, while Direct and Indirect Client initiated SSAI should remain in the net metrics category.
+According to Media Rating Council (MRC) requirements, traffic supplied based on the server-initiated SSAI method should be deducted from net metrics (Impressions (Net)/Clicks (Net)) and reported separately as the Default Tracked Ads metric, while Direct and Indirect Client initiated SSAI should remain in the net metrics category.
 MRC requirements are covered in detail in The Digital Video Ad Impression Measurement Guidelines.
 There is no support for viewability and uniques for SSAI as the measurement happens on the server and the measurement code has no direct access to the user watching the ad.